pygame-community/pygame-ce/docs/reST/ref/typing.rst

    .. data:: RectLike

       An object representing a rect such as a sequence of numbers or coordinates or an object with a rect attribute or a method returning a rect.
-This types are supported by every function accepting a rect as argument. i.e.:
+These types are supported by every function accepting a rect as argument. i.e.:

         * ``(x, y, w, h)``